xkhadiga/xkhadiga/README.md

 ### 📑 About Me
 - 💻 Frontend Developer dedicated to **clean, intuitive web design**.
-- 🎨 Love crafting **visually appealing and user-friendly interfaces**.
+- 🎨 Love crafting **visually appealing and user friendly interfaces**.
 - 📚 Always learning and improving to stay ahead in **modern web technologies**.
 - ☕️ Enthusiast of **code, creativity, and a good cup of coffee**.